ThatGuyJamal/statistics-hub-oss/backend/planned.md

 - [ ] Fix ping command latency bug for slash command.
 Not showing discord api info

 - [ ] Add premium system for bot.
 This will limit some functions and commands.
 Also we need to make another simple bot for handling the premium form setup.

+- [ ] Redo help command with categories and information pointing to the documentation.